odoo/documentation/content/applications/hr/lunch/management.rst

 All users can cancel an order, not just managers of the *Lunch* app.

-To cancel an order from a vendor, individual products **must** be canceled one at a time.
+To cancel an order from a vendor, individual products **must** be cancelled one at a time.

-On the :guilabel:`Today's Orders` dashboard, a :guilabel:`✖️ Cancel` button is shown at the far-right of each product line that can be canceled.
+On the :guilabel:`Today's Orders` dashboard, a :guilabel:`✖️ Cancel` button is shown at the far-right of each product line that can be cancelled.
 Click the :guilabel:`✖️ Cancel` button to cancel the order for that individual product.

 .. note::
-   Only products with a red :guilabel:`Status` tag of :guilabel:`Ordered` can be canceled.
+   Only products with a red :guilabel:`Status` tag of :guilabel:`Ordered` can be cancelled.

 .. image:: management/cancel.png
    :align: center